Clamentos/FabRISC/src/spec/Section6.typ

         [Status Register Bit Layout],

         [In this section the Status Register bit layout is discussed.
-The `SR` contains several flags and status bits of different privilege levels.
-The bits that the system must implement depend on which modules are chosen.
+The `SR` contains several flags and status bits of different privilege levels and the bits that the system must implement depend on which modules are chosen.
+It is important to note that when some bits are not needed and or are fixed values, any write operation to those bits should be silently discarded and should not produce any visible architectural and microarchitectural changes.
 The possible bits are explained in the following table:],

         tableWrapper([`SR` bit layout.], table(